When it comes to bottomless brunch Belfast has a handful of options.

 Next up in our guide to the best bottomless brunch Belfast has to offer is Benedict’s Hotel on Bradbury Place.

-For a very reasonable £30 p/p, you’ll get lunch with options of roasted red pepper tagliatelle and prawn sambos to vegan burgers, salt and chilli chicken and more.
+Food options range from roasted red pepper tagliatelle and prawn sambos to vegan burgers, salt and chilli chicken, and more.

 Photos via The Lamppost Cafe on FB